Accounting & Assurance

 Agreed-Upon Procedures (AUP)

-From our headquarters in Florida, we support corporate teams in the U.S. and globally with Agreed-Upon Procedures engagements performed under the AICPA attestation standards (SSAE 19, Agreed-Upon Procedures Engagements).
+From our headquarters in Florida, we support corporate teams in the U.S. and globally with Agreed-Upon Procedures engagements performed under the AICPA attestation standards.
 We perform objective procedures and report factual findings—no opinion, no conclusion—to support decisions by management, lenders, investors, and regulators.

 What You Get—and How We Deliver it